by Michael Shapiro | Aug 14, 2012 | Blog, Books, Literature

 Last year I reviewed Sarah Vowell’s book “Unfamiliar Fishes” for the San Francisco Chronicle.
 It’s an uneven book, but recently I’ve learned of a book by Julia Flynn Siler that appears much more promising: Lost Kingdom.
 I look forward to...

 To spark the holiday season, Guatemalans roast an effigy of the devil.
-I wrote about the spectacle for American Way, AA’s inflight magazine.
-Here’s how the story starts: The flames rise 30 feet into the air, casting a lurid glow on spectators’ faces.
-The...
+I wrote about the spectacle for American Way, the inflight magazine of American Airlines.
+Here’s how the story starts: The flames rise 30 feet into the air, casting a lurid glow on...

 When my book A Sense of Place came out a few years ago I got compliments about being a good interviewer.
 But here’s the secret: I interviewed people — the world’s leading travel writers — who had something to say.
 I had a similarly delightful...